URoR 1: Set the Content-Type

 end

-1. It sets the Content-Type header to text/html, but only if no Content-Type header has yet been set.
-This is exactly what Rails would have done anyway, but we’re doing it here so that…
+header has yet been set.
+This is exactly what Rails would have done anyway, but we’re doing it here so that… - It adds

 If you now reload the page the problem is fixed because the browser is no longer receiving a: